Pacing Therapy with Visual & Sound Cues

 Practise with a Variety of Reading Materials

-Includes a selection of in-built phonemically-balanced reading passages, classic poems and stories
+Includes a variety of reading texts for dysarthria treatment including a selection of in-built phonemically-balanced reading passages, classic poems, stories and tongue twisters

 Also allows you to add and save your own reading texts